joaocarmo/react-smart-data-table/README.md

 If you want to play around, check out this [codepen][codepen].

-## Troubleshooting
+## FAQ

 If you're having trouble with _react-smart-data-table_, please check out the answers below.
-Otherwise, feel free to open an issue!
+Otherwise, feel free to open a new issue!

 - Check [this answer][hide-pagination] to see how to hide the pagination for an empty table